Education Centre

 Big Dog has a product suitable for dogs of all shapes and sizes.

 Our core range of diets are flavour based, mixed protein diets that provide all the macro and micronutrients your dog needs to be healthy and happy.
 These include protein, amino acids, healthy fats (including omega-3 fatty acids), moisture, antioxidants, probiotics, prebiotics, fibre, phytonutrients, active enzymes and essential vitamins and minerals.
 Mixed protein raw food diets, most closely represent an evolutionary diet.
 The predominant protein source in each of our core diet range represents the flavour of that product.
-Our core range consists of Beef, Chicken, Combo, Tasmanian Salmon and Lamb.
+Our core range consists of Beef, Chicken, Tasmanian Salmon, Lamb, and Combo (combo being a mix of all those proteins).

 Our single protein, allergy range is formulated for dogs with food intolerances to certain meats, most commonly being beef and chicken.
 As a single protein diet, our Kanga and Turkey diets contain only muscle meat, offal and bone of these species.
-Additionally, Kanga may also be suitable for overweight dogs, with a fat content of only 4%.
+Additionally, Kanga is a low fat option that may be suitable for overweight dogs.

 Our Scientific range has been formulated to address dogs with health conditions, assisting from the inside out.
 The Sensitive Skin diet contains an abundance of natural anti-inflammatory omega-3 fatty acids designed to promote healthy skin, coat and a stronger immune system, as well as long term healing and reduction of potential future skin issues.
-Our Wellbeing Diet has been specifically formulated for overweight dogs and dogs with common chronic health conditions including arthritis, pancreatic issues, liver problems, renal conditions and some cancers.
+Our Wellbeing Diet has been specifically formulated to support dogs with common chronic health conditions including arthritis, pancreatic issues, liver problems, renal conditions and some cancers.
 It is lower in fat with a mixture of traditional healing, antioxidant, anti-inflammatory and health-promoting herbs.

 For more information on each product, see our products page for dogs.

-Do you use HPP process on your packaging?
+Do you use HPP process on your foods?

 No, we don't.